 Steps for Creating or Revising Policy

-All proposals for new, revised, or retired policies must be submitted to the responsible VP for authorization to proceed.
-Prior to undertaking development or revision, a Policy Needs Assessment Form outlining the reason for creation or revision of any policy will be submitted to the Policy Coordinator for initial assessment, including a preliminary review of laws and regulations relevant to the policy, a general outline of the substantive provisions of the proposed policy, and formatting according to the policy template.
-The Policy Coordinator may seek expert advice through consultation with RISD’s General Counsel, Human Resources professionals, the Director of Risk, Emergency Management + RISD Property Holdings, business officers, and others as appropriate.
+All proposals for new, revised, or retired policies must be submitted to the responsible cabinet officer for authorization to proceed.
+Prior to undertaking development or revision, a Policy Needs Assessment Form outlining the reason for creation or revision of any policy must be submitted to the Coordinator for initial assessment, including a preliminary review of laws and regulations relevant to the policy, a general outline of the substantive provisions of the proposed policy, and formatting according to the policy template.
+The Coordinator may seek expert advice through consultation with RISD’s General Counsel, Human Resources professionals, Risk and Compliance Manager, business officers, and others as appropriate.
 The sponsor will also be responsible for ensuring that proposed new or revised policies and procedures adhere to all applicable laws and regulations, do not conflict with other policies and for developing support and training options, if appropriate, for constituencies directly affected by the policy(ies) to ensure that they will achieve their objectives.

-C. After thorough review and completion of all necessary edits, the new policy will be circulated to all relevant approvers by the Policy Coordinator for acceptance via the online policy management software.
+- After thorough review and completion of all necessary edits, the new policy will be circulated to all relevant approvers by the Coordinator via the online policy management software for acceptance.

 Updating an Existing Policy

 In general, policies will be reviewed every two years or on an as-needed basis by the policy owner and reported to the Cabinet.
 Examples of the need to review a policy are changes to relevant local, state, or federal law(s), changes in institutional structures or needs, and changes in web addresses or position titles related to a specific policy.
-Review and/or revisions to a policy will be published on the policy archive site to show changes in the document as well as a chronological listing of the revision history and authorizations.
+Review and/or revisions to a policy will be documented in the policy archives to show changes in the document as well as a chronological listing of the revision history and authorizations.
 This is the responsibility of the Coordinator.